1. Introduction & who we are

 We may ask you for information to verify your identity, so that we do not disclose data to the wrong person; this is for your protection.
 We will respond within one month of a valid request under the UK/EU GDPR (extendable by two further months for complex requests, and we will tell you if so), and within 45 days for a request under California law.
 Exercising your rights is free of charge, except where a request is manifestly unfounded or excessive, in which case we may charge a reasonable fee or decline it and explain why.

-12. Cookies & tracking
+12. Cookies & website analytics

 13. Security measures